Cutting Guide

 Prepare the sheets

 Print out the PDF and laminate the sheets.
-Because cardstock is thick, you may need to use a higher setting on your laminator.
-If not, you may have cloudy lamination and delamination issues.
+Because cardstock is thicker than printer paper, you may need to use a higher setting on your laminator.
+If not, you may have cloudy lamination or delamination issues.

 Tip

-You don’t need to laminate if you don’t want to.
-You can cut whatever you want, including unlaminated cardstock, vinyl stickers, and vinyl sticker on cardstock.
-Your machine should be able to cut anything within reason.
+You are not limited to making laminated cards.
+You can cut whatever you want, including plain cardstock, vinyl stickers, and foil on cardstock.

 Cut the sheets

-cutting template in Silhouette Studio.
-Cutting templates can be found in the cutting_templates/
+Open the letter-standard-<version>.studio3 cutting template in Silhouette Studio.
+Cutting templates can be found in the cutting_templates/ folder.

 Put a sheet on the cutting mat.
 The position of the sheet must match the cutting template.
 Note that for this template, the sheet must be in the top left of the cutting mat grid.
 Note that the black square registration mark is the top left as well.